usc-isi-i2/kgtk/docs/ifexists.md

 The ifexists command filters a KGTK file, passing through only those rows for which one or more specified columns match records in a second KGTK file.

-This implementation, in Python, builds an im-memory dictionary of the key values in the --filter-on file.
+This implementation, in Python, builds an in-memory dictionary of the key values in the --filter-on file.
 Performance will be poor, and execution may fail, if the --filter-on file is very large.
+Alternatively, the --cache-input option causes the code to cache the input file and not eh --on-filter-file.

 The fields to match may be supplied by the user.
 If not supplied, the following defaults will be used.  "left" refers to the KFTK file being